Skip to Content

 Imagine having your very own bird guide that leads you to a hidden treasure of delicious honey!
 Well, that’s the life of average honey hunters in Africa.
 All thanks to this little birdie!

 Honeyguides are quite smart!
-They have figured out that humans can get to honey which is stored deep inside the hives of wild bees.
+They have figured out that humans can get to the honey, which is stored deep inside the hives of wild bees.
 Now, the birds themselves can’t really reach that honey.
 That’s a problem!

 But they have a solution!
 They lead the bee hunters to the hives.
 Then, the hunters take the honey out for them, and bam—they nom!